goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 - BlueBream uses :term:`ZCML`, an XML based configuration language for registering components, providing limitless flexibility.
-If you don't need the power of ZCML and the complexity it adds, try :term:`grok`, which adds a layer replacing the declarative configuration of ZCML with conventions and declarations in standard Python.
+If you don't need the power of ZCML and the complexity it adds, try :term:`GROK`, which adds a layer replacing the declarative configuration of ZCML with conventions and declarations in standard Python.